-Our choice to base the largest reliable redshift purely on the $z$ band deviates from \cite{Rykoff2016aa} who use a combination of the limiting magnitudes in every filter band to calculate a maximum redshift $z_{\rm max}$.
+Our choice to base the largest reliable redshift purely on the $z$ band deviates from \cite{Rykoff2016aa} who used a combination of the limiting magnitudes in every filter band to calculate a maximum redshift $z_{\rm max}$.
 We have shown that the cluster number density remains unbiased for clusters $z_\lambda<z_{\rm vlim}$ (see Figure \ref{fig:richness_cludens}).
-As $z_{\rm max} < z_{\rm vlim}$, this allows us to probe even higher redshifts.
-We emphasize that we do not discard clusters with higher than the limiting redshift $z_\lambda>z_{\rm vlim}$.
-They are kept in the catalogs with a flag {\tt IN\_ZVLIM=False}.
+As $z_{\rm max} < z_{\rm vlim}$, this allowed us to probe even higher redshifts.
+We emphasize that we did not discard clusters with higher than the limiting redshift $z_\lambda>z_{\rm vlim}$.
+They were kept in the catalogs with a flag {\tt IN\_ZVLIM=False}.

-\section{Red Sequence Models}
+\section{Red sequence models}

-Photometric redshifts are calculated by comparing the galaxy colors to a spline-based red-sequence model \citep{Rykoff2014aa}.
+Photometric redshifts were calculated by comparing the galaxy colors to a spline-based red-sequence model \citep{Rykoff2014aa}.
 The color--redshift relations for the red-sequence model must be calibrated with the colors of red galaxies with known spectroscopic redshifts.
-For this, we utilize our spectroscopic galaxy redshift compilation (see Section \ref{sec:spec_compilation} and Appendix \ref{sec:spec_compilation_refs}).
-As explained in Section \ref{sec:merging}, we run \eromapper six times using different filter band combinations.
-The red-sequence model is calibrated for each run independently, corresponding to the six rows in Figure \ref{fig:redseq}.
+For this, we utilized our spectroscopic galaxy redshift compilation (see Section \ref{sec:spec_compilation} and Appendix \ref{sec:spec_compilation_refs}).
+As explained in Section \ref{sec:merging}, we ran \eromapper six times using different filter band combinations.
+The red-sequence model was calibrated for each run independently, corresponding to the six rows in Figure \ref{fig:redseq}.

-We begin the model fitting procedure by assuming an initial red-sequence model, which is derived from the predictions of a passively evolving single stellar population \citep{Bruzual2003aa}.
-We then select red galaxies whose colors are consistent with the initial model.
+We began the model fitting procedure by assuming an initial red-sequence model derived from the predictions of a passively evolving single stellar population \citep{Bruzual2003aa}.
+We then selected red galaxies whose colors are consistent with the initial model.
 Figure \ref{fig:redseq} shows the color-coded point density of the final sample for each photometric color.